mathyba/HeadlinesWatcherAPI/README.md

-# French Government Dataset Browser

-Consumes the French Governement's datasets at regular interval and provides an id endpoint to fetch target information.
+# Headlines Watcher API

+Consumes an API providing news headlines and serves the headline details.

 ## Set-up

-Install dependencies
+### Install dependencies

+Be aware that dependencies installed this way may interfere with the ones already or to be installed on your system.
+Using a virtual environment or docker is advised to avoid such conflicts.

 ```
 pip install -r requirements.txt
 ```
-Be aware that dependencies installed this way may interfere with the ones already or to be installed on your system.
-Using a virtual environment or docker is advised to avoid such conflicts.

 ### With docker

 Full set-up is provided with Docker, docker-compose and Makefile.
 If you don't have Docker and docker-compose, check out the official [Docker](https://docs.docker.com/get-docker/) and [Docker-Compose](https://docs.docker.com/compose/install/) doc and follow the guidelines for your distribution.

 ### With a virtual env

 Example with pipenv

 ```
 # Install dependencies
 pipenv install